Mastering typing.TypeVar for Generic Functions

 Applying Constraints vs Bounds for Strict Type Inference

 Select the correct restriction mechanism based on your type hierarchy.
-Constraint tuples enforce disjoint unions.
-The bound= parameter restricts inputs to a specific inheritance tree.
+Constraint tuples enforce disjoint unions — the function body can only use operations common to all listed types.
+The bound= parameter restricts inputs to a specific inheritance tree and allows using the full protocol of the bound type.

-Mixing constraints and bounds in a single TypeVar raises a TypeError at runtime.
-Python 3.10+ type checkers strictly validate these boundaries during static analysis.
+Passing both constraints and bound to a single TypeVar raises a TypeError at runtime.

 from typing import TypeVar